-I have realized that Rose had been assimilated into Panchamahabhutas.
-According to Hindu beliefs bhutatma, human beings, dissolved within Godhead Krishana.
+I have known that Rose had been assimilated into Panchamahabhu-tas.
+According to Hindu beliefs bhutatma, human beings, dissolved within God head Krishana.

 Rose is now in an experience that lives with my family members, his fellow-beings and me.
 The experience will not end with me because firstly, he himself was engaged in devotional service, free from contaminations of fruitive activities and mental speculation.
 He was friendly to every living being.
-In reference to Geeta, one can attain success in his spiritual activity: devotional service (Geeta: Chap.11 verse: 55).
+In reference to Geeta, one can attain success in his spiritual activity: devotional service.
 Rose falls in such category.
 He had gone back to Godhead Krishna.
 Secondly, the rituals whatever I performed helped avail his spirit to choose the light path, I believe so far.
 The soul that travels the light path rests in peace and does not indicate any sign of discomfort.
 I have felt this experience until date.
 Thirdly, this tiny grief memoir (thesis) incorporates the experience of Rose and me.
 This literature will keep our experiences alive.
 It will create sensation and provide inspirations to the future researchers.
-They will be reflected.
+They will reflect the context.
 They will quote my emotions and educational implications.
 Literature keeps creations long lasting.